aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });

-// Explicitly provide an S3 prefix under which all source records will be backed up new firehose.DeliveryStream(this, 'Delivery Stream All Explicit Prefix', {
+// Explicitly provide an S3 prefix under which all source records will be backed up const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup All Explicit Prefix', {
-  destination: new ElasticsearchDestination({
+  destination: new destinations.Elasticsearch({
     domain: domain,
     indexName: 'myindex',
     backup: BackupMode.ALL,